Content Strategy

 Audience: Providers with patients who have cervical dystonia or chronic sialorrhea

-Goal: To transition from drug representatives to the website for lead generation.
+Goal: To transition from Myobloc drug representatives to the website for lead generation.

 Objectives: To analyze whether the content was findable, engaging, and usable and offer recommendations.

-Actions: I inventoried the URLs with the Screaming Frog tool.
-I established analysis criteria, reviewed the competitive analysis done recently by MERGE, and analyzed site analytics.
-I then analyzed site content and synthesized my recommendations.
+Actions: Inventoried the URLs with the Screaming Frog tool.
+Established analysis criteria, reviewed the competitive analysis done recently by MERGE, and analyzed site analytics.
+Analyzed site content and synthesized my recommendations.

 Deliverables: Keep/Edit/Delete list of content, slide deck with findings and recommendations, site inventory